Gillian Whitehead: Career

-She worked in London composing and copying music for two years and then with the assistance of a New Zealand Arts Council grant worked in Portugal and Italy from 1969 to 1970.
+Whitehead worked in London composing and copying music for two years and then with the assistance of a New Zealand Arts Council grant worked in Portugal and Italy from 1969 to 1970.
 For the next seven years she continued freelance composing, principally based in the United Kingdom.
 From 1978 to 1980, she held an English academic post, having been during that time Composer in Residence for Northern Arts attached to Newcastle University.

 In 1981, she returned to New South Wales, to join the staff of the Composition School at the Sydney Conservatorium of Music.
 She was Head of Composition for four years.
 She left the Conservatorium in 1996.
 Since then she has spent most of her time in New Zealand, mostly in Dunedin.

 In 1989 she was Composer in Residence at Victoria University of Wellington.
 She took up the Mozart Fellowship at the University of Otago in 1992.
 During 2000 and 2001 she was Composer in Residence at the Auckland Philharmonia.
 Her major orchestral work, The Improbable Ordered Dance, written during the Residency won the 2001 SOUNZ Contemporary Award.

 From 1998 to 2003 she was president of the Composers Association of New Zealand.
 In 2005–2006 she was the Composer in Residence at the New Zealand School of Music at Victoria University.
 She was the first Composer in Residence to stay at the Lilburn Residence.

 In 2009 Whitehead was one of the 2009 Henderson Arts Trust artists-in-residence in Alexandra.